cristianoliveira/awesome4girls/README.md

   - [Made with Code](https://www.madewithcode.com/)

     Made with Code is an initiative launched by Google on 19 July 2014.
-Google aimed to empower young women in middle and high schools with computer programming skills.
-It revolves primarily around providing online activities for young girls to learn to code on its website.
+Google's aim is to to empower young women in middle and high schools with computer programming skills.
+The website revolves around providing online activities for young girls to learn to code.

   - [PrograMaria](http://www.programaria.org/) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/0/05/Flag_of_Brazil.svg" alt="Brazil" width="30"> - *Lang: PT-BR only*

-    PrograMaria is an initiative to involve more girls and women with Tech and Programming area.
+    PrograMaria is an initiative to involve more girls and women in the tech and programming area.
 The content production and events are produced under three pillars: Inspire, Discuss and Learn.

   - [Womoz](http://www.womoz.org/blog/)